Random Forests for Adaptive Nearest Neighbor Estimation of Information-Theoretic Quantities

-Each neuron comes with a mixture of categorical and continuous features: ``claw'' refers to the integer number of dendritic claws for Kenyon cells, ``dist'' refers to real distance from the neuron to the neuropil, ``age" refers to neuron (normalized) age as a real number between -1 and 1, and ``cluster" refers to the community detected by the latent structure model as in \citet{lsm}.
 We compute mutual information with $Y$ as the neuron type and $X$ as various subsets of the features.
+We apply UF as a robust estimator, as evident in the simulations.
 Because neuron type has been a subjective categorical assignment based on gross morphological features, we expect mutual information to be high for the entire feature vector.
-Running a permutation test with 1000 replicates, the test statistic $\hat{I}_n(Y, X) = 0.913$ was found to be statistically greater than zero with a $p$-value of $0.001$.
+Indeed, UF estimated the mutual information to be $\hat{I}_n(Y, X) = 1.189$, statistically significantly greater than zero ($p$-value $< 0.001$) under a permutation test of the categorical labels with 1000 re-trained forest replicates.
 Regarding the individual features, scientific prior knowledge posits a few relationships that are confirmed by the mutual information estimates.
-Letting $X_{\text{in}}$ be the subset of features under consideration, we compute $\hat{I}(Y, X_{\text{in}})$, the mutual information between $Y$ and the ``in" features, and $\hat{I}(Y, X_{\text{out}} \mid X_{\text{in}})$, the additional information given by the ``out" features (Figure \ref{fig:app} (right)).
-We confirm that the estimates $\hat{I}(Y, X_{\text{in}}) + \hat{I}(Y, X_{\text{out}} \mid X_{\text{in}}) = \hat{I}(X,Y) $ adhering to the chain rule of mutual information.
-Because only Kenyan cells have dendritic claws, this feature is unable to discriminate between the other three classes, explaining why it has the lowest mutual information estimate among the features.
-Age is typically computed using distance from the neuropil, which explains why both of these features yielded similar information regarding $Y$.
-Figure 4 of \citet{lsm} presents compelling evidence of latent structure model clusters being closely related to cell type, which is corroborated by its highest mutual information estimate among neuron features.
-Moreover, adding one or two additional features increases our estimated MI with respect to neuron class.
+We compute $\hat{I}(Y, X_{\text{in}})$, the mutual information between $Y$ and the ``in" features $X_{\text{in}}$, and $\hat{I}(Y, X_{\text{out}} \mid X_{\text{in}})$, the additional information given by the ``out" features, per the chain rule of mutual information $\hat{I}(Y, X_{\text{in}}) + \hat{I}(Y, X_{\text{out}} \mid X_{\text{in}}) = \hat{I}(X,Y) $.
+The results are shown in Figure \ref{fig:app} (right) where we can see the information contained in the latent structure model ``cluster" feature and how it relates to other cell features.